Introduction to quantum groups: 7a. Partitions, easiness

-We have seen in sections 5-6 above that the easiness property of $O_N^+,U_N^+$ leads to some interesting consequences.
+We have seen in chapters 5-6 that the easiness property of $O_N^+,U_N^+$ leads to some interesting consequences.
 Regarding $O_N^*,U_N^*$, as a main consequence, we can now compute their projective versions, as part of the following general result:

 \begin{theorem} The projective versions of the basic quantum groups are as follows,

 when identifying, in the free case, full and reduced version algebras. \end{theorem}

 \begin{proof} In the classical case, there is nothing to prove.
 Regarding the half-classical versions, consider the inclusions $O_N^*,U_N\subset U_N^*$.
 These induce inclusions as follows: